godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   This does mean that in order to support new devices, you might need to update to a more recent version of Godot.

 It is however also important to note that the action map has been designed with this in mind.
-When new devices enter the market, or when your users use devices that you do not have access to, the action map system puts the onus with the XR runtime.
+When new devices enter the market, or when your users use devices that you do not have access to, the action map system relies on the XR runtime.
-It is the XR runtimes job to choose the best fitting interaction profile that has been specified and adapt it for the controller the user is using.
+It is the XR runtime's job to choose the best fitting interaction profile that has been specified and adapt it for the controller the user is using.

 How the XR runtime does this is left to the implementation of the runtime and there are thus vast differences between the runtimes.
 Some runtimes might even permit users to edit the bindings themselves.

 A common approach for a runtime is to look for a matching interaction profile first.
 If this is not found it will check the most common profiles such as that of the "Touch controller" and do a conversion.
-If all else fails, it will check the generic "Simple controller", more on that one in a bit.
+If all else fails, it will check the generic :ref:`"Simple controller"<The simple controller>`.

 .. note::
   There is an important conclusion to be made here:
-  When a controller is found and the action map applied to it, the XR runtime is not limited to the exact configurations you set up in Godot's action map editor.
+  When a controller is found, and the action map is applied to it, the XR runtime is not limited to the exact configurations you set up in Godot's action map editor.
   While the runtime will generally choose a suitable mapping based on one of the bindings you set up in the action map, it can deviate from it.

   For example, when the Touch controller profile is used any of the following scenarios could be true: